 The edges of the paper can be clean-cut with uniform edges much like a regular notebook or book.

-The paper can also be left with a “deckled edge” (shown in the picture above) which gives a much more natural feel to the soft edges of the paper.
-Our Nepali Companion Notebooks sport clean-cut edges and the Leather Everest Explorer and Nepali Traveler have the deckle edge.
+The paper can also be left with a “deckled edge” (shown below) which gives a much more natural feel to the soft edges of the paper.

 Handmade Printer & Craft Paper